article we try to summarize the life of a woman so enigmatic,

 The Mother was born Mira

-Alfassa in Algeria in 1878.
+Alfassa in Paris in 1878.
 She was born into a middle class family; her

 father a mathematician, her mother a strict disciplinarian.
 Little Mira's